Jahazielvaz/js-drumkit/ReadMe.txt

 -data-attribute: This allows you to make up your own attribute, that you can use as long as you include the data-.
 -dynamically adding classes to an element.
 -Transform scale
+-<kbd> tag.
+This is used for user keyboard input.
+It sounds like it could be a really cool tag to explore.

 RESOURCES